Classification Description

 Equivalent to an Associate’s degree from an accredited college or university with major course work in recreation, physical education, leisure studies, sociology, communications, or a related field.

-License Or Certificate
+License Or Certificate:

 Possession of or ability to obtain, an appropriate, valid California driver's license.